patatetom/dupdnp/README.md

 ### Metrics

-The dupdnp.py, [Duff](https://github.com/elmindreda/duff) and [Jdupes](https://github.com/jbruchon/jdupes) metrics listed below are issued from the search of duplicate files on a typical Windows Seven workstation :
+The dupdnp.py metrics listed below are issued from the search of duplicate files on a typical Windows Seven workstation :
 ```bash
 # as a privileged user
 mount /dev/sda2 /cdrom -o ro